top of page

 5. Breathe!

-Take a deep, slow belly breath in through your nose, before you answer the phone.
-And keep your breathing slow and regular while you take the phone call.
-If it is something to worry about, then managing your breathing will help to reduce anxiety.
-You'll be able to think more clearly and do what needs to be done.
-And if it's not something to worry about, then hopefully you will have avoided or reduced any fear, panic or anxiety the phone call may have triggered.
+If it is something to worry about, then managing our breathing will help to reduce anxiety.
+We'll be able to think more clearly and do what needs to be done.
+If it's not something to worry about, then hopefully we will have avoided or reduced any fear, panic or anxiety the phone call may have triggered.

-5. Acknowledge and deal with your emotions
+5. Acknowledge and deal with our emotions

 According to psychological research (by David Barlow, Steven Hayes and others);